Cinderella (Modern)

 “How do you mean?” asked the pretend servant.

 “It’s hard to say,” said Cinderella slowly.
 “I suppose I came to dance with the Prince.
 And I did.
-But somehow, I thought it would be different.”
+But there was something about it.
+Somehow I thought it would be different.”

 The musicians started a new song.
 “My lady,” said the pretend servant, “may I have a quick dance?
 So you can compare, I mean.”